Will-W/will-w.github.io/index.md

 ---
 {% include JB/setup %}

+Conventional wisdom holds that "Writing is like a muscle", "you can get good at anything, you just need to practice".
+Conventional wisdom is probably correct on this.
+My job title may be Consultant, but I am primarily a software engineer.
+Mostly I write code, and when I do write English it's generally a technical document.
+None of this gives me a lot of practice at writing the kind of fluid prose that is actually needed sometimes.
+Even this paragraph has taken a couple of attempts and some pausing.

+Conveniently there are some things that I want to say.
+Responses to threads of discussion on the Internet (<https://xkcd.com/386/>).
+The struggle between software engineering purity and actually building something useful.
+This cool picture of a giant duck (<http://www.bbc.co.uk/news/world-asia-25560771>).

-The saying goes that "Opinions are like arse-holes: everyone's got one".
-Speaking for myself though, I've got hundreds of them (opinions obviously, not arseholes), and they're just waiting to be shared.
+To use another cliche: "Opinions are like arseholes: everyone's got one".
+Except that I don't have one, I've got hundreds (opinions obviously, not arseholes), and they're just waiting to be shared.
+I would actually quite like to keep some of my friends, so rather than haranguing them continually, you all get to benefit.

-Rather than inflict them on my friends who, to be honest, have enough to deal with from me, I'll spare them and pretend to myself that someone on the internet might actually care.
+Rather than inflict them on my friends who, to be honest, have enough to deal with from me, I'll spare them and pretend to myself that someone on the Internet might actually care.

+---

 ## Posts
 <ul class="posts">